ponty-lab/grass-river-extraction-tools/README.rst

    $ . test.venv/bin/activate

-Once pre-requisites have been installed, clone the local package from here and install :
+Once pre-requisites have been installed, clone the local package from here and install:

 .. code:: bash

    $ git clone git@github.com:pontc/grass-river-extraction-tools.git
-   $ pip install -e extract-rivers
+   $ pip install -e grass-river-extraction-tools

 Now finish up the GDAL installation, run this after pip installing the local packages to avoid errors (fingers crossed it works, its a